 “What you own, owns you” is a dictum I have believed for quite some time now.
 And that has helped me make choices that have subsequently helped me create a life I always wanted to live.

 Living a minimalist, no frills, life is a powerful idea, my dear friend.
 Try going on a high-altitude trip where you cannot carry a heavy baggage with a lot of stuff, and you will realize how little we need to survive in the world (even with its headwinds).

 But now the question you may have is – If it’s really about minimalist living, what’s the point of getting wealthy anyway?

 One, if you have money, you don’t have to worry about it.

 This isn’t something that is guaranteed.
 I’ve seen a lot of rich people who are always worried about their finances.
 However, the real idea is that if you save and invest diligently, and you start doing this early in life, you should reach the point where money worries are relatively rare.

 Two, money can give you the freedom to pursue your what you love doing.

 When you picture your financial independence, what do you see?
 Enjoying your life to the fullest given that you’ve ensured that your family’s needs have been taken care of?
 Seeing around the world?
 Working on a cause you are passionate about?

-Saving and investing can help you achieve such freedom from your financial worries, so that you can attain complete peace of mind and pursue your passions.
+Saving and investing can help you achieve such freedom from your financial worries – if you aren’t already there, that is – so that you can attain complete peace of mind and pursue your passions.